bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 >>> datetime64[ns]: 1
 >>> object: 1

+### Question 2: How was the data in the column created?
+If it is from a source system or data warehouse, fine.
+But if you created this value earlier during EDA or Feature Extraction etc, you need to realize that your calculation or aggregation may have been the *cause of the missing data* or *may include assumptions you didn’t realize*.
+- pandas `sum()` skips `NaN` (i.e. treats it as 0)
+- The sum of an all empty series or column is this 0
+- `groupby()` drops all rows in which the grouped column values are `NaN`

-### Question 2: What does a column with missing data look like?
+### Question 3: What does a column with missing data look like?
 Python and pandas has several ways to tell you “This cell is missing a value”.
 Unfortunately you have to get down into the details to uncover.

 100% True Positive missing values include: